Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Introduction

+On the other hand, with cryptographic assumptions of trapdoor claw-free functions (TCF), such as the quantum hardness of the learning-with-errors (LWE) problem~\cite{regev2009lwe}, Mahadev devised a four-message verification protocol, involving a purely classical verifier and a single untrusted quantum prover~\cite{Mahadev2018}.
+Mahadev's protocol was later improved to a two-message protocol via the Fiat-Shamir transform~\cite{alagic_two-message_2019}.
+Back to the problem of verifying quantum computational power, several verification protocols were proposed based on similar cryptographic assumptions of TCFs as in Mahadev's protocol~\cite{brakerski_cryptographic_2018, brakerski_simpler_2020, kahanamoku-meyer_classically-verifiable_2021}.
+However, implementing these TCF-based protocols requires thousands of qubits to ensure security, far out of reach of current quantum technology.

+Specifically, existing quantum cloud computing models involve purely classical clients who can only send out classical descriptions of the quantum circuits to the service provider and receive the resulting statistics of the output bit strings through the internet.
+Again, from the practical point of view, it would be desirable to directly incorporate the verification process into the cloud computing process without much modifications.
 In 2008, based on the model of IQP (instantaneous quantum polynomial-time) circuits, Shepherd and Bremner proposed~\cite{IQP08} a cryptographic verification protocol which fits very well the scope of the near-term quantum cloud computing.
 In their protocol, the verifier constructs an IQP circuit from the quadratic-residue code (QRC)~\cite{macwilliams1977book}, which is encoded with a secret string kept by the verifier.
-Then he/she sends the classical description of the IQP circuit to the prover, who returns the output strings of the IQP circuit to the verifier.
+Then, he/she sends the classical description of the IQP circuit to the prover, who returns the output strings of the IQP circuit to the verifier.
 Finally, the verifiers checks if a certain measurement probability, associated with the secret string, is the same as a pre-determined value.

-The Shepherd-Bremner protocol was previously believed to be secure for a long time, backed up by the classical intractability of simulating general IQP circuits~\cite{IQP10, bremner_average-case_2016}; generally, IQP circuits cannot be sampled even approximately with efficient classical algorithms, unless the polynomial hierarchy collapses, which is a highly implausible complexity-theoretic consequence.
-However, Kahanamoku-Meyer has recently found~\cite{kahanamoku-meyer_forging_2019} a loop hole in the Shepherd-Bremner protocol, and constructed a classical algorithm to break the Shepherd-Bremner protocol.
-The loop hole is originated from the special properties of QRC encoding the secret string from the IQP circuit.
-Once the secret is known, the prover can efficiently generate output strings that can bypass the verification test, even without running the quantum circuit.
+The Shepherd-Bremner protocol was previously believed to be secure for a long time, partly because of the classical intractability of simulating general IQP circuits~\cite{IQP10, bremner_average-case_2016}; generally, IQP circuits cannot be sampled even approximately with efficient classical algorithms, unless the polynomial hierarchy collapses, which is a highly implausible complexity-theoretic consequence.
+However, Kahanamoku-Meyer has recently found~\cite{kahanamoku-meyer_forging_2019} a loophole in the Shepherd-Bremner protocol, and devised a classical algorithm to break the Shepherd-Bremner protocol.
+The loophole is originated from the special properties of QRC encoding the secret string from the IQP circuit.
+Once the secret is known, the prover can efficiently generate output strings that can pass the verification test, even without running the quantum circuit.